dkristek/DataVisFinal/README.md

 # DataVisFinal
+link back to this repo for assignment submission: https://github.com/dkristek/DataVisFinal
 ## Overview
 The dataset used was Top 1000 Most Popular Spotify Songs from Kaggle.
 URL here: "https://www.kaggle.com/datasets/kunalgp/top-1000-most-played-spotify-songs-of-all-time/data".
 The dataset includes artist name, track name, album name, release date, and popularity (a score from 0-100 based on how many times the track was streamed.
 100 being the most popular.)